 Businesses can benefit from broadband connection vouchers available in the 22 'Super Connected Cities' across the UK.

 Businesses can check eligibility and apply at the Connection Vouchers website.
+(This initiative ended in October 2015)

 Appendix 4 - Extent of 4G coverage in Fermanagh and Omagh District